Tag Archive for: candid

 To see all of the wedding images of Krysta and Nathan’s wedding day please click here.

-It’s great to be associated with such a top notch organization aimed at maintaining quality wedding photojournalism.
-I’m proud to be apart of it and I wanted to share with all of you.
+It’s great to be associated with such a top-notch organization like the Wedding Photojournalist Association that’s aimed at maintaining quality wedding photojournalism.
+I’m proud to be a part of it and I wanted to share with all of you.
 For brides-to-be, now is a great time to book your wedding photographer.
 I still have plenty of dates open but they are starting to fill up fast.
 Always a good thing.
-I’m really looking forward to the new wedding season but for now I’ll enjoy the winter holidays.
+I’m really looking forward to the new wedding season but for now, I’ll enjoy the winter holidays.
 Happy New Year everyone!

 border: 2px solid black; margin-top: 10px; margin-bottom: 10px;